a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

 ## Create Widget

-In my opinion, the endpoint that should be implemented first is the endpoint responsible for creating `Widget` objects.
-Why?
-Well, without `Widget` objects there's nothing to be retrieved, updated or deleted.
-So, what do we need to do in order to allow clients to create a `Widget`?
+So where should we begin?
+In my opinion, the endpoint that should be implemented first is the endpoint responsible for the create operation, since without `Widget` objects there's nothing to be retrieved, updated or deleted.
 In [Part 3](/series/flask_api_tutorial/part-3/#auth-ns-endpoints) we followed the process below for each endpoint in the `auth_ns` namespace.
-These steps apply to any operation performed by a single endpoint:
+We will follow the same process to implement the `widget_ns` endpoints in **Table 1**:

 <div class="steps">
     <ol>